jpasqua/FauxTRS/Instructions.md

 ### Required Electronics

 * **Raspberry Pi 3/4/5**.
 I use a model 4 and find the performance completely acceptable.
 There are many places to source these.
 To find one you can use [rpilocator](https://rpilocator.com/).
+* **Power Supply**.
+You will need a power supply with a USB-C connector that can support the Raspberry Pi and the display.
+The Pi is fairly power hungry so don't skimp here.
+If you do, you are likely to get "Low Voltage" warnings from the Pi.
+The [CanaKit Pi 4 Power Supply](https://www.amazon.com/gp/product/B07TYQRXTK) has worked for me, though I'm sure there are many others that will also work.
+What won't work is an old phone charger with a random USB cable.
 * **5" 640x480 Display**.
 I used a 4x3 display to get the shape closer to the original aspect ratio, though still not quite as square.
 These are more difficult to find, but they are [available on eBay](https://www.ebay.com/itm/126148049546) along with the controller board which has an HDMI interface.
 * **Keyboard**.
 The model has a slot for a small wireless keyboard.
 The model I used will operate using Bluetooth or an included RF dongle.
 The model I used can be found on [AliExpress](https://www.aliexpress.us/item/3256805302970479.html).
 * **USB-C breakout board**.
 This board fits in the *Back Cover* and is the power jack for the model.
 You can find the board I used on [Amazon](https://www.amazon.com/dp/B09BW3HG49).